-On November 27, 2013, we closed on a purchase/leaseback transaction for 56 facilities operated by Ark Holding Company, Inc. ("Ark Holding").
-The purchase/leaseback transaction was consummated in connection with the acquisition by merger of Ark Holding by 4 West Holdings, Inc. ("4 West") on November 27, 2013.
-Ark Holding was previously owned by the private equity firm Behrman Capital.
-As part of the transaction, Omega acquired title to 55 SNFs and 1 ALF and leased them back to the prior operators pursuant to four 50-year direct financing leases with rental payments to Omega yielding 10.6% per annum over the term of the lease.
-The 56 facilities represent 5,624 licensed beds located in 12 states, predominantly in the southeastern United States.
+On November 27, 2013, we closed on an aggregate \$529 million purchase/leaseback transaction in connection with the acquisition of Ark Holding Company, Inc. ("Ark Holding") by 4 West Holdings Inc. At closing, we acquired 55 SNFs and 1 ALF operated by Ark Holding and leased the facilities back to Ark Holding, now known as New Ark Investment Inc. ("New Ark"), pursuant to four 50-year master leases, with rental payments yielding 10.6% per annum over the term of the leases.
+The purchase/leaseback transaction is being accounted for as a direct financing lease.
+The 56 facilities represent 5,623 licensed beds located in 12 states, predominantly in the southeastern United States.
 The 56 facilities are separated by region and divided among four cross-defaulted Master Leases.
 The four regions include the Southeast (39 facilities), the Northwest (7 facilities), Texas (9 facilities) and Indiana (1 facility).
 The initial year one contractual rent is \$47 million with 2.5% escalators beginning in year five.